odoo/odoodays-2014/README.rst

     No, sorry.
 There will be somebody timing so that shouldn't be too much of an issue
 Can I add my own CSS?
-    Yep, create a folder _static, create a file named custom.css to put comic-sans everywhere
+    Yep, create a folder called `_static`, create a file named custom.css in it to put comic-sans everywhere.
+It will replace odoo.css so starting the file with `@import url("odoo.css");` could be a good idea.
 When I google image for "purple pony" I get G3 stuff!
     Google for "twilight sparkle"
 Any other purple pony?